-- Receives, examines and processes proposals - Submits proposals to COD for approval - Issues credit covers on behalf of NEIA Trust - Receives premium and credits them to NEIA Trust - Receives, examines and settles claims as per decisions of COD - Undertakes recovery action as per decisions of COD - All expenses for recovery are debited to the Trust - It is entitled to 5% of premium towards administrative expenditure
+- Receives, examines and processes proposals - Submits proposals to COD for approval - Issues credit covers on behalf of NEIA Trust - Receives premium and credits them to NEIA Trust - · Receives, examines and settles claims as per decisions of COD - Undertakes recovery action as per decisions of COD - All expenses for recovery are debited to the Trust - It is entitled to 5% of premium towards administrative expenditure

-10. What are the criteria applied by ECGC to examine proposals for NEIA support?
+8. Criteria applied by ECGC to examine proposals for NEIA support

 - (i) Capability & experience of project Exporter

 - (ii) Nature of project

 - (iii) Project country

 - (iv) Total value of project

 - (v) Terms of payment

 - (vi) Securities available

 - (vii) ECGC underwriting policy

 - (viii) ECGC experience

 - (ix) Importance of such project export from the national point of and recommendation by the Ministry of External Affairs.

 - (x) Availability of reinsurance support

 - (xi) Other factors like the current economic development in project country and related issues.

 - (xii) Experience of other Berne Union members towards the country and exposure on projects of similar nature.

-11. What is Buyer's Credit Scheme?
+9. Buyer's Credit Scheme under NEIA

-In order to provide further impetus to project exports from India, especially in the infrastructure sector, the NEIA Trust, in April 2011, in conjunction with Export-Import Bank of India (Exim Bank), introduced a new product / initiative, viz.
-Buyer's Credit under Government of India (GOI)'s National Export Insurance Account (NEIA), under which the Exim Bank finances and facilitates project exports from India.
+In order to provide further impetus to project exports from India, especially in the infrastructure sector, the NEIA Trust, in April 2011, jointly developed by ECGC and India Exim Bank, introduced a new product / initiative, viz.
+Buyer's Credit under National Export Insurance Account (BC - NEIA).